miayam/haruka/README.md

 # Tinkering with Ruby

-I almost forget how I begin taking this less serious hobby (programming) to the next level.
+I almost forget how I began taking this less serious hobby (programming) to the next level.
 I was aspiring content writer who unintentionally applied for a free coding bootcamp (even got paid) run by KMK Online.
 I passed the test and got my first paid internship as a web developer.
 This is the test to get my first job as a web developer.